 - (a) Service of Electronic Documents.
 "Service" as utilized in these Rules includes electronic service as set forth in the CM/ECF procedures in these Rules.
 "Notice of Electronic Filing" is a notice automatically generated by CM/ECF at the time a document is filed with the system.
-When counsel have consented to electronic service, see L.R.
-135(g), this Notice will constitute automatic service of the document on all others who have consented.
+This Notice will constitute automatic service of the document on all others.
 This Notice will set forth the time of filing, the name of the parties and attorney(s) filing the document, the type of document, the text of the docket entry, the name of the parties and/or attorney(s) receiving the notice, and an electronic link (hyperlink) to the filed document that allows recipients to retrieve the document automatically.
 Service via this electronic Notice constitutes service pursuant to Fed.
 R. Civ.
 P. 5(b)(2)(E) and Fed.
 R. Crim.
 P. 49. - (b) Conventional Service.
-If persons are not registered for the CM/ECF system, e.g., prisoners or pro se parties, or have not consented to receive electronic service, the Notice will identify the persons who were not electronically served.
+If persons are not registered for the CM/ECF system, e.g., prisoners or pro se parties, the Notice will identify the persons who were not electronically served.
 Persons who were not electronically served must be conventionally served.
-Persons who are unregistered or do not consent may not rely on electronic service and must serve documents conventionally as otherwise provided by the Rules.
 Counsel shall serve these persons in accordance with the appropriate Federal Rules of Procedure. - (c) Proof of Service for Paper Documents.
-When service of any pleading, notice, motion, or other document required to be served is made, proof of such service shall be endorsed upon or affixed to the original of the document when it is lodged or filed.
+When service of any pleading, notice, motion, or other document is required under Rule 135(b), proof of such service shall be endorsed upon or affixed to the original of the document when it is lodged or filed.
 Except for ex parte matters, a paper document shall not be submitted for filing unless it is accompanied by a proof of service.
 Proof of service shall be under penalty of perjury and shall include the date, manner and place of service. - (d) Service Upon All Parties.
 Unless a party expressly waives service, copies of all documents submitted to the Court shall be served upon all parties to the action, except that no service need be made upon parties held in default for failure to appear unless the document involved asserts new or additional claims for relief against such defaulting parties.
 See Fed.
 R. Civ.
 P. 5(a). - (e) Service Upon Pro Se Party.
 Service of all documents authorized to be served in accordance with Fed.
 R. Civ.
 P. 5 or Fed.
 R. Crim.
 P. 49 shall be complete when served upon a party appearing in propria persona.
 See also Fed.
 R. Civ.
 P. 4.1. - (f) Service Upon Attorney.
 Service of all documents authorized to be served in accordance with Fed.
 R. Civ.
 P. 5 or Fed.
 R. Crim.
 P. 49 shall be complete when served upon the attorney for the party, if the party has appeared and is represented by an attorney.
 When an attorney represents multiple parties, service of one copy of the document upon that attorney shall constitute service upon all parties represented by that attorney, unless the Court otherwise orders.
 Where multiple attorneys represent the same party or parties, service shall be made upon all such attorneys, unless the Court otherwise orders.
 See also Fed.
 R. Civ.
 P. 4.1.